escottgoodwin/lango-trans-de/README.md

 5. Download History Articles

 Download all the articles in user's filtered history.
-These articles
+These articles will also be translated into the user's native language.
+Since Doc2Vec relies on a comprehensive vocabulary o

 6. Create vectors for the articles in the user's filtered history using the doc2vec model created from the corpus.